Safety Recalls & Notices

 An instrument panel display that does not show critical information, such as warning lights or vehicle speed, increases the risk of a crash.

 The instrument panel cluster software will be updated by a dealer or through an over-the-air (OTA) update, free of charge.
-Owner notification letters are expected to be mailed December 8, 2025.
+Owner notification letters were mailed December 4, 2025.
 Owners may contact Ford customer service at 1-866-436-7332.
 Ford's number for this recall is 25SC3.

 Requires attention